EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

     options.env->SetBackgroundThreads(4);

-We first set total of 4 threads in the thread pool.
+We first set a total of 4 threads in the thread pool.

     options.options.compaction_style = kCompactionStyleLevel;
     options.write_buffer_size = 67108864; // 64MB